mahseema/awesome-ai-tools/README.md

 - [Murf AI](https://get.murf.ai/v8i9to5ad4oq) - Create voiceover with the most lifelike AI voices.
 - [SaneBox](https://try.sanebox.com/yzkpe5s68xk2) - an email management software as a service that integrates with IMAP and Exchange Web Services email accounts.
 - [MeetGeek](https://get.meetgeek.ai/zmrnb5xlyfs9) - an AI meeting assistant that automatically video records, transcribes, summarizes, and provides the key points from every meeting.
+- [LargeMI](https://www.largemi.com/) - Find and explore AI tools like chatbots, image generators, and coding assistants to make your work and life easier.

 ## Text